-Other sensitivities, chiefly air temperature and ship NO_x , differ by 50 % or more across the models.
+Other sensitivities, chiefly air temperature and ship NO_x, differ by 50 % or more across the models.
 These differences are understandable, however, as consequences of modeling assumptions.
-For ship NO_x , CTM3 and UCI CTM are nearly 3 times more sensitive than GEOS-Chem.
-In the UCI CTM and CTM3, ship NO_x is emitted as NO, diluted into the grid volume, and the subsequent production of O3 and HNO3 are calculated by the grid-resolved chemistry.
+For ship NO_x, Oslo CTM3 and UCI CTM are nearly 3 times more sensitive than GEOS-Chem.
+In the UCI CTM and Oslo CTM3, ship NO_x is emitted as NO, diluted into the grid volume, and the subsequent production of O_3 and HNO3 are calculated by the grid-resolved chemistry.
 Instantaneous dilution overestimates the NO_x lifetime and O3 production from ships (Chen et al., 2005), however.
-To compensate,

-- GEOS-Chem instantaneously converts all ship NO_x emissions to O3 and HNO3, following observed production ratios.
-As a result, GEOS-Chem underestimates the large-scale impact of shipping, since, in reality, 20-50% of NO_x remains after 5 h following emission (Vinken et al., 2011).
-Although previous estimates of ship NO_x are close to the high values in this work (Hoor et al., 2009; Myhre et al., 2011), the actual atmospheric sensitivity to ship NO_x, likely lies somewhere between the GEOS-Chem and - UCI CTM results.
+To compensate, GEOS-Chem instantaneously converts all ship NO_x emissions to O3 and HNO3, following observed production ratios.
+As a result, GEOS-Chem underestimates the largescale impact of shipping, since, in reality, 20-50 % of NO_x remains after 5 h following emission (Vinken et al., 2011).
+Although previous estimates of ship NO_x are close to the high values in this work (Hoor et al., 2009; Myhre et al., 2011), the actual atmospheric sensitivity to ship NO_x, likely lies somewhere between the GEOS-Chem and UCI CTM results.

 Ship NO_x emissions also explain the divergence of GEOS-Chem and the UCI CTM in their temperature sensitivities.
-Over land, both models predict similar reduction $\tau{CH_4 \times OH}$ in response to warming.
-Over the oceans, however, GEOS-Chem predicts
+Over land, both models predict similar reduction in $\tau{CH_4 \times OH}$ in response to warming.
+Over the oceans, however, GEOS-Chem predicts longer $\tau{CH_4 \times OH}$ at higher temperatures while the UCI CTM predicts the opposite.
+In the presence of ship NO_x in the UCI CTM, higher temperatures increase both the production and loss of O_3 , with net excess production; OH rises in turn.
+In GEOS-Chem, by contrast, higher temperatures increase O_3 destruction over the ocean with less opportunity for enhanced production; OH thus decreases over

-- 15 longer $\tau{CH_4 \times OH}$ at higher temperatures while the UCI CTM predicts the opposite.
-In the presence of ship NO_x in the UCI CTM, higher temperatures increase both the production and loss of O3, with net excess production; OH rises in turn.
-In GEOS-Chem, by contrast, higher temperatures increase O3 destruction over the ocean with less opportunity for enhanced production; OH thus decreases over oceans. - The sensitivity of $\tau{CH_4 \times OH}$ to methane abundance is closely related to the methane feedback factor, f, which is the ratio of methane perturbation lifetime to total budget lifetime (Prather et al., 2001).
-Our multi-model mean sensitivity, 0.31 ± 0.04, is similar to past estimates (Fiore et al., 2009; Prather et al., 2001), but we derive a smaller feedback factor f = 1.34 ± 0.06 than has been recommended by IPCC (f = 1.4 Prather et - al., 2001) because we use updated estimates of methane lifetime (Prather et al., 2012).
+The sensitivity of $\tau{\text{CH}4 \times \text{OH}}$ to methane abundance is closely related to the methane feedback factor, f, which is the ratio of methane perturbation lifetime to total budget lifetime (Prather et al., 2001).
+We calculate these terms from a 5% perturbation to methane abundance for 1997-2009 in the CTMs.
+Our multi-model mean sensitivity, 0.31 ± 0.04 , is similar to past estimates (Prather et al., 2001; Fiore et al., 2009), but we derive a smaller feedback factor $f = 1.34 \pm 0.06$ than has been recommended by IPCC (f = 1.4, Prather et al., 2001) because we use updated estimates of methane lifetime (Prather et al., 2012).
 Reducing the feedback factor, which was already suggested by Fiore et al. (2009), lowers the methane radiative forcing and global warming potential, as discussed in Sect.
-3.5.
+6.

-3.2 A parametric model for $\tau{CH_4 \times OH}$
+3.3 A parametric model for $\tau{CH_4 \times OH}$